jakeEspinosa/ansible/README.md

 # Ansible Configuration
 I made this repo to automate setting up a WSL instance.
+ALWAYS review arbitrary code before running it on your system.

 ## Dependencies
 - software-properties-common